AlabamaASRL/asset_asrl/doc/tutorials/PSIOPT.rst

 and constraint/optimality errors as well as other relevant algorithm parameters are displayed at each iterate.
 The meaning of each column is given in the table below.
 The constraint and optimality feasibilities are color coded according to their value.
 The color scheme progresses from dark red to orange, to yellow, to green as the value of the feasibility approaches user specified tolerances.
 When the value is yellow the current value satisfies the corresponding Acc###tol and likewise when it is green it satisfies ###tol.
-Additionally, the right hash mark of 'Prim Obj','Barr Obj','KKT Inf','ECons Inf', and 'ICons Inf' are color coded to show whether the current value is an decrease (green) or increase (red) from the previous iterate.
+Additionally, the right hash mark of 'Prim Obj','Barr Obj','KKT Inf','ECons Inf', and 'ICons Inf' are color coded to show whether the current value is a decrease (green) or increase (red) from the previous iterate.
 The full console is 119 characters wide, which will fit in a standard console on Windows.
-However, most Linux terminals are not wide enough by default, so you should widen you terminal if you want to be able to make sense of the output.
+However, most Linux terminals are not wide enough by default, so you should widen your terminal if you want to be able to make sense of the output.
 While the console is (in its author's opinion) quite nice to look at, it has non-negligible cost to print, so you should probably suppress output if throughput and performance are of concern.
 You can suppress some or all of the output by setting :code:`PrintLevel` to a value greater than 1.